 From bathroom placards to “slippery when wet” signs along the highway, our day-to-day lives are filled with symbols.
 We decipher these ideograms hundreds of times a day without even thinking about them; however, many of these omnipresent representations still elude many of us.
 Most people would quickly recognize a biohazard sign, but only a select few may be able to decipher the symbol for “tumble dry at a low temperature.”

 The pesky tags on the backs of our t-shirts contain an array of useful and exceedingly specific information, much of which goes unnoticed.
 Understanding these modern hieroglyphics may not save your life, sure, but it just might save your sweater from shrinking.
+Check out our guide to the basketful of symbols below.

 |Machine wash, permanent press|